robot297/JAG_10_2019/Lab 10 Questions.md

 For this task, implement the Delete menu item.

-When the user right-clicks and selects Delete from the menu, remove the place from the `wishList`.
+When the user right-clicks and selects "Delete" from the menu, remove the place from the `wishList`.

 Do not show any dialogs, or ask for confirmation.
 Just remove the place from the `wishList`.